-After graduating from the University of Nebraska, Cather worked in editing and gradually became published and won the Pulitzer Prize in literature.
+After graduating from the University of Nebraska, Cather worked in editing.
+Gradually, she became published and won the Pulitzer Prize in literature.
 Her novels describing the Midwestern pioneering experience, such as My Antonia, have become classics.
 Even though she spent most of her adult life in New York City, Nebraska left its echo in her mind and heart.

 We enjoyed touring Willa Cather’s childhood home, the Opera House, and some of the other spots in and around the town.
 The official tour was very well done.
 Just outside town, try to stop and see the Willa Cather Memorial Prairie and enjoy the view of acres of prairie grasses and wildflowers.
 It was a perfect place to finish our visit.